Safety Kernel Insights

 Announcements January 24, 2026 22:31

-C From Scratch: A New Approach to Learning Safety-Critical C
+C From Scratch: Learning Safety-Critical C

 Why proving code correct before writing it changes everything